 - Prepare or approve construction drawings, designs and cost estimates

 - Exercise leadership and technical control over organizations involved in engineering services

 - Provide mapping, charting and geodesic support to sea, land and air operations

 - Lead and manage a team of skilled personnel

 Construction Engineers work as part of a Construction Engineering Flight or Unit.
 Although the primary role of Construction Engineering Officers is to support the operations of the Royal Canadian Air Force, Construction Engineering Officers may also support Army operations and missions.
-After a period of time gaining practical experience, Construction Engineers may be posted to a Canadian Forces Base or headquarters.
+After a period of time gaining practical experience, Construction Engineers may be posted to a Forces base or headquarters.
 Over the course of their careers, Construction Engineers will likely be deployed on a domestic or international mission, including operations in support of UN, NATO or Coalition missions.

 The starting salary for a fully-trained Construction Engineer is $51,000 per year; however, depending on previous experience and training the starting salary may be higher.
 Regular promotions through the junior officer ranks take place based on the completion of required training and on the length of service as an officer.
 Once promoted to the rank of Captain their salary is approximately $74,000 per year.

 Initially, a Construction Engineer is posted to a Construction Engineering Flight or to a Construction Engineering organization within the Air Force to reinforce training with practical experience.
 As they gain more experience and knowledge, they may be employed in a variety of staff positions in operational, personnel or technical fields, and may serve in an international headquarters, on a multinational staff or mission, or in an exchange or liaison capacity.
 Construction Engineers who demonstrate the required ability, dedication and potential are selected for opportunities for career progression, promotion and advanced training.